xvxx/hatter/README.md

 3
 ```

-### 2. Inside a Rust Application
+### 2. Crate

-Hatter can also be used as a templating language from within your Rust
+Hatter can (primarily) be used as a templating language from within
-programs.
+your Rust applications.

-Just add Hatter to `Cargo.toml`:
+Simply add Hatter to `Cargo.toml`:

 ```toml
 [dependencies]
 hatter = "0.1"
 ```

-Then create an `Env`, which represents the top-level Hatter scope for
+Then create a `hatter::Env`, which represents the top-level Hatter
-your template:
+scope for your template, and set your variables:

 ```rust
 use hatter::{Args, Env, Value};